Salesforce: Employee layoffs/Matthew McConaughey's salary

 In January 2023, Salesforce reported that 8,000 employees had been laid off as a result of over-hiring during the COVID-19 lockdowns and a global economic downturn.
-In March 2023, the Wall Street Journal reported that actor Matthew McConaughey was paid 10 million dollars yearly for his role as a "creative advisor and TV pitchman".
-American musician will.i.am was also cited to be on the company's payroll due to his "strong understanding of technology".
+In March 2023, the Wall Street Journal reported that actor Matthew McConaughey received annual compensation of approximately $10 million as a 'creative advisor and TV pitchman.'
+The arrangement was disclosed amid scrutiny of executive spending during the company's major 2023 layoffs.
+American musician will.i.am was also cited as being on the company's payroll due to his "strong understanding of technology".

 Wrongful termination lawsuit

 In September 2024, former Salesforce Senior Director Dina Zelikson filed a lawsuit against the company in San Francisco Superior Court, alleging wrongful termination, discrimination, and retaliation during a medical leave.

 2025 layoffs and CEO declarations

 In September 2025, Benioff drew criticism after announcing that Salesforce had eliminated approximately 4,000 customer service roles following the deployment of AI-powered support agents.
 Speaking on The Logan Bartlett Show podcast, he said the company reduced its support workforce from 9,000 to about 5,000 employees because he "need[ed] less heads."
-Salesforce stated that AI agents now handle half of all customer interactions and have reduced support costs by 17% since early 2025.
+According to Salesforce, deployed AI agents handle approximately 50% of customer support interactions, with reported cost reductions of 17% relative to support operations in early 2025.
 The decision contrasted with Benioff's earlier remarks suggesting that artificial intelligence would augment, rather than replace, white-collar workers.
-Critics pointed to the layoffs as evidence of an industry-wide trend of replacing human jobs with automation, similar to workforce reductions at Microsoft and Klarna.